TheHive-Project/CortexDocs/installation/install-guide.md

     parallelism-max = 4
   }
 }

+responder {
+  # Directory that holds responders
+  path = [
+    "/path/to/default/responder",
+    "/path/to/my/own/responder"
+  ]

+  fork-join-executor {
+    # Min number of threads available for analyze
+    parallelism-min = 2
+    # Parallelism (threads) ... ceil(available processors * factor)
+    parallelism-factor = 2.0
+    # Max number of threads available for analyze
+    parallelism-max = 4
+  }
+}
 ```
 ### Configuration
-All analyzers must be configured using the Web UI.
+All analyzers and responders must be configured using the Web UI.
 Please read the [Quick Start Guide](../admin/quick-start.md) to create at least one organization then let a user with the `orgAdmin` role configure and enable analyzers for that organization.

 Some analyzers can be used out of the box, without any configuration, while others may require various parameters.
 Please check the [Analyzer Requirements Guide](../analyzer_requirements.md) for further details.